dan-zerm/dan-zerm/README.md

-# Masters league player and future cracked engineer.
+# Masters league player and cracked engineer in the making.